jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowtoAnalyzeVideo_Vision.md

 The second sample app is a bit more interesting.
 It allows you to choose which API to call on the video frames.
 On the left side, the app shows a preview of the live video.
 On the right, it overlays the most recent API result on the corresponding frame.

 In most modes, there's a visible delay between the live video on the left and the visualized analysis on the right.
 This delay is the time that it takes to make the API call.
-An exception is in the "EmotionsWithClientFaceDetect" mode, which performs face detection locally on the client computer by using OpenCV before it submits any images to Azure Cognitive Services.
+An exception is in the "EmotionsWithClientFaceDetect" mode, which performs face detection locally on the client computer by using OpenCV before it submits any images to Azure Cognitive Research Technologies.

 By using this approach, you can visualize the detected face immediately.
 You can then update the emotions later, after the API call returns.
 This demonstrates the possibility of a "hybrid" approach.
-That is, some simple processing can be performed on the client, and then Cognitive Services APIs can be used to augment this processing with more advanced analysis when necessary.
+That is, some simple processing can be performed on the client, and then Cognitive Research Technologies APIs can be used to augment this processing with more advanced analysis when necessary.

 ![The LiveCameraSample app displaying an image with tags](../../Video/Images/FramebyFrame.jpg)